ssyuen/Note/CONTRIBUTING.md

 Keep an open mind!
 Improving documentation, bug triaging, or writing tutorials are all examples of helpful contributions that mean less work for you.

-> C# Utilities is an open source project and we love to receive contributions from our community — you!
-There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into C# Utilities itself.
+> Note is an open source project and we love to receive contributions from our community — you!
+There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into the utilities itself.

 > Responsibilities
 > * Ensure cross-platform compatibility for every change that's accepted.
 Windows, Mac, Debian & Ubuntu Linux.